W427697/Discord-/docs/writing-docs/autodocs.md

 Out of the box, Storybook's AutoDocs feature is built to generate documentation for your stories automatically.
 Nevertheless, if you're working with a monorepo setup (e.g., [`Yarn Workspaces`](https://yarnpkg.com/features/workspaces), [`pnpm Workspaces`](https://pnpm.io/workspaces)), you may run into issues where part of the documentation may not be generated for you.
 To help you troubleshoot those issues, we've prepared some recommendations that might help you.

-Update your imports statement to reference the component directly instead of the package's root.
+Update your import statements to reference the component directly instead of the package's root.
 For example:

 <!-- prettier-ignore-start -->